Exclusion/suspension from school – A Guide for Parents

-An exclusion is when a headteacher decides that a child is not allowed to attend school.
+An exclusion (can also be known as a suspension) is when a Headteacher decides that a child is not allowed to attend school.
 It may result from a series of incidents or from one very serious incident.

 There are three types of exclusion:

-- lunchtime exclusion – used when a child’s playground behaviour is considered unacceptable.
-Parents / carers have to take responsibility for their child during lunchtimes and return them to school at the start of the afternoon session
+- lunchtime exclusion –Parents / carers have to take responsibility for their child during lunchtimes and return them to school at the start of the afternoon session;

 - use school transport